Hot Docs

 Often, when you use a framework like Bootstrap, you get a “class soup” on your elements.
 The pull quote on the page has six class names: .float-md-end.col-md-6.m-md-2.ms-md-5.bg-primary-subtle.p-2.
 Even if you know that the class p-2 adds padding, it won’t be as readable as just looking at the CSS itself.
 The framework is an added layer of abstraction and that always comes with both advantages and disadvantages.

-Hot Page is designed to help you write your own style rules easily directly with CSS.
-That runs contrary to the purpose of many of these frameworks, which are often used to avoid writing CSS entirely.
+Hot Page is designed to help you write your own style rules easily, directly with CSS.
+That runs contrary to the purpose of many of these frameworks, which are often used to avoid writing CSS at all.

 Also, CSS is just better these days as the technology has advanced.
 Browsers have fewer quirks because standards are better and more features have been added.
 For example, a responsive grid system based on classes is not so necessary anymore, because it is now easily achieved with raw CSS with the grid layout module.